MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

    :::image type="content" source="media\author-execute-notebook\cell-command-mode.png" alt-text="Screenshot of a cell in command mode." lightbox="media\author-execute-notebook\cell-command-mode.png":::

-1. Edit mode is indicated by a text cursor prompting you to type in the editor area.
+1. Edit mode can be indicated from a text cursor that prompting you to type in the editor area.
 When a cell is in edit mode, you can type into the cell.
 Enter edit mode by pressing Enter or using the mouse to select on a cell's editor area.

    :::image type="content" source="media\author-execute-notebook\cell-edit-mode.png" alt-text="Screenshot of a cell in edit mode." lightbox="media\author-execute-notebook\cell-edit-mode.png":::